bsaleh524/DBD-Killer-AI/README.md

 ## Milestones

 1. Chase one survivor, hit them twice, and hook the survivor (no RL).
+2. Determine how far objects are.
+Make a minimap
 2. Train a model to navigate using RL.
-4. TBD
-5. TBD
+It should use our distances.
+4. Setup continuous RL training.
+5. Have it win against bots.
+At least 2-3 kills.
-6. Face off against Twitch Streamers
+6. Face off against Twitch Streamers.

 ## System Diagram: